Behind all dancers who believe in themselves are teachers who believed in them first.

 Kim Stirtan: Pilates Instructor

 Ms. Stirtan is a certified Stott Pilates Instructor.
 She has taught Stott Pilates since 1999 and is certified on all Pilates equipment.
 She has been awarded through IDEA Health and Fitness Association, as a PFT Master (personal fitness trainer), their highest recognition.
-Kim is well qualified, having a Bachelor of Science in Health and Fitness and is certified through American Council of Exercise (ACE) as a group fitness instructor and personal trainer.
+Kim has a Bachelor of Science in Health and Fitness and is certified through American Council of Exercise (ACE) as a group fitness instructor and personal trainer.

 Diane Laurent: Essentrics Instructor